So many words,

 dress and undress the mind

-without even leaving it
+without ever leaving it

 © Tamara Natividad | pisceanesque.com | Written 11 August, 2016

-jailed my vision,
+jailed my vision

 splicing diamond-cut thoughts with this